jonathdls/Naval_Architect-Marine_Analysis/README.md

 The task 3 Python file contains a  ```Floater``` class, and ```Barge``` and ```Cylinder``` sub classes that can return added mass and natural period for a cylinder and a barge in accordance with approximated methods
 This class can be used to answer the following questions:
- - a) What is the added mass of a cylinder with diameter = 100m?
+ - What is the added mass of a cylinder with diameter = 100m?
- - b) What is the natural period of a barge with mass = 150,000t, length=300m, width=55m and draft=18m?
+ - What is the natural period of a barge with mass = 150,000t, length=300m, width=55m and draft=18m?
 Hint, first calculate the estimated added mass through the estimated_added_mass method, then the heave natural period

 Be aware that the ```Floater```, ```Barge``` and ```Cylinder``` classes and its methods expect and return SI units.